Experience the life our year-round resident alcid, the Pigeon Guillemot,

-About a dozen pairs of Pigeon Guillemots nest and rear their young on Vendovi Island’s breakwater spring and summer.
-Generally, they gather in April, pair-bond in May, incubate eggs in June, feed the chicks in July, and disperse in August.
-To observe this progression in behaviors, trips are scheduled in May, June and July.
+About a dozen pairs of Pigeon Guillemots nest and rear their young on Vendovi Island’s breakwater.
+They gather in April, pair-bond in May, incubate eggs in June, feed chicks in July and disperse in August.
+Trips to observe this progression in behaviors are scheduled in May, June and July.

-Upon arrival, you’ll have about 3 hours on your own to continue birding and explore the island’s forest, beaches, grassy meadows and lookouts on its well-maintained trail system (total 3 mi, 200 ft elevation gain).
-There are a couple of viewpoints and beaches to enjoy a picnic lunch with stunning vistas of the San Juan Islands, the Salish Sea, Mount Baker and the North Cascades.
-You’ll also have the chance to meet Elaina and TJ, the island caretakers, and learn why they love living there.
+The 3.5-hour visit to Vendovi Island Preserve gives you plenty of time to continue birding on your own and explore the island’s forest, beaches and grassy meadows on its well-maintained trail system (total 3 mi, 200 ft elevation gain).
+Lookouts and beaches offer stunning vistas of the San Juan Islands, the Salish Sea, Mount Baker and the North Cascades.
+Meet Elaina and TJ, the island caretakers, and learn why they love living there.

-Vendovi Island (located north of Guemes Island and west of Cypress Island) is the little “Hidden Jem” of the San Juan Islands.
+Vendovi Island, located north of Guemes Island. is the little “Hidden Gem” of the San Juan Islands.
 The San Juan Preservation Trust has owned the island since 2010 ensuring its protection.

-What to bring: binoculars, camera, lunch, water, comfortable walking/tennis shoes, and weather-appropriate clothing
+What to bring: binoculars, camera, lunch, water, toilet paper/baggie, comfortable walking/tennis shoes and weather appropriate clothing.

 Donations encouraged: $2-5 p/p for SJPT accepted at Vendovi Island donation box